-I think most of us remember chores as a dreaded thing we had to do as kids.
+I think most of us remember household chores as a dreaded thing we had to do, even from a young age.
 I know I sure didn’t enjoy doing dishes at night or cleaning my room every day.

-So when my husband and I started our family, I kinda dreaded getting our girls involved with chores.
+So when I became a mom, I kinda dreaded getting our girls involved with chores.
 I definitely wanted them to have some, but I didn’t want the struggle that came with it.

-So from the time our girls were very little, we made chores out to be a big deal and as they grew and took on bigger chores, we made the transition a big deal, too.
+So from the time our girls were little, we made daily chores out to be big deals and as they grew and took on extra chores, we made the transition a big deal, too.

-Now they are in their teens, they still do their chores without nagging.
-Our methods had to evolve as they grew older, but the results are still the same.
+Now they are in their teens, they still see to their chore list without my constantly having to nag them about it.
+Each routine has had to evolve some as they grew older, but the results are still the same.

-Here are some of the methods we use that help us get our kids to do their chores with minimal reminders.
+We are certainly no parenting experts, but we have adopted some great parenting tips that help us get our kids to do their chores with minimal reminders.

 1. Chores are expected

-From the time our girls could crawl, we were teaching them to do chores.
-After playtime, we would hand them a toy and instructed them to put it away in the toy box.
+From the time our girls could crawl, we were teaching them simple tasks.
+For example, after playtime, we would hand them a toy and instruct them to put it away in the toy box.

-Doing this repeatedly eventually instilled in them the connection that every playtime had a clean-up time.
+Doing this every day eventually instilled in them the connection that every playtime had a clean-up time.
 As they got older, they also realized the more toys they got out meant more toys to put away.

-Now that they are older, things have reversed a little.
+Now that they are older kids, things have reversed a little.
 They now do chores BEFORE fun.

 For them, finished chores equal freedom.
 So they get them out of the way first thing and everyone’s happy. 🙂